majuzi123/HMAutoDroidbot/README.md

         Clone this repo and install with `pip`.

-       - (Optional) You can setup a virtual envirnment before installation.
+       :one: *(Optional)* You can setup a virtual envirnment before installation.
+See [venv module](https://realpython.com/python-virtual-environments-a-primer/) for details.

-       In Unix:
+       In macOS or Linux:
        ```shell
        python3 -m venv droidenv
        source droidenv/bin/activate